asjian/Emotion-Identification/README.md

 # Emotion-Identification
-Identify Emotions of Reddit Posts
+Identify Emotions of in Reddit Posts.